EVerest/EVerest/docs/tutorials/how_to_act/index.rst

         GITHUB_ACTOR="username_of_the_service_account"

-    If you don't have access to the service account, don't want to use it or just texting something out locally, you can use your own github token and your own ssh key:
+    If you don't have access to the service account, don't want to use it or just testing something out locally, you can use your own github token and your own ssh key: